 |First-Degree Felony||5 to 99 years in prison||Up to $10,000 in fines|

-- Aggravating factors in your case
+- Other potentially aggravating factors in your case

-If you registered a BAC of 0.08 to 0.149, you likely face a Class B misdemeanor for your first offense.
-If your BAC was 0.15 or above, the charge elevates to a Class A misdemeanor.
+If you have a blood alcohol concentration (BAC) of 0.08 to 0.149, you likely face a Class B misdemeanor for your first offense.
+If your BAC was 0.15 or above, the charge generally escalates to a Class A misdemeanor.

 - Community supervision (supervised probation)